 Take your cabbage....

+Did you know that if you cut off the first head of cabbage, but leave the root, it will grow several smaller cabbages?
 That is where these came from.
 Yum...
-I love plants that are hard to kill :)
+I love plants that are hard to kill :) |

 Take those shreds and put a thin layer into your clean crock.
 Sprinkle salt liberally over the shreds, and press it down ( I use a potato masher, but a clean fist or a fork or spoon will work too) .